The Sealing of the 144,000, 1-17

 A’ for thy glory!

-This does not do justice to the proportions of the saved and unsaved, as hinted at in this verse.
+This does not begin to do justice to the proportions of the saved and unsaved, as hinted at in this verse.
 Moreover, it suggests that God’s takes pleasure in the death of the wicked, which is simply not so, Eze 33:11.

 An international community: